keymapperorg/KeyMapper/docs/user-guide/actions.md

 - Action = The exact same action that you used in Tasker.
 In my example this would be `net.dinglish.android.tasker.MY_ACTION`.

+!!! attention "Launching Termux command intents"
+    You need to open the app info page for Key Mapper in your device settings and grant it the "run commands in termux environment" permission.
+    On Android 12+ you must also turn off battery optimisation for Termux so that Android allows Termux to be started from the background.

 ### Phone call (2.3.0+)

 This will start calling the number that you put.